 - If you are driving from Thane then keep driving straight on Ghodbandar Road and go straight to Mumbai – Ahmedabad Highway (NH8) and then take a right turn from underneath the flyover at Manor and take up Manor-Wada Road

-Just after a few minutes of drive on Manor-Wada Road you will see the majestic fort guarding over the fields on your right and the Vaghote Village on your left.
+Just after a few minutes of a drive on Manor-Wada Road, you will see the majestic fort guarding over the fields on your right and the Vaghote Village on your left.

 The Trek Route to Kohoj Fort

 The initial trail passes through the swaying paddy fields of the villagers which then turn towards the ‘Pazhar Lake’ which is at the peak of its beauty during monsoons with the backdrop of Kohoj Fort.
 The lake looks like a heart-shaped water body when viewed from the top of the fort.
 During monsoons, the trekking trail is completely covered with grass and plants and thus the route is hardly visible.
 You will have to do the ‘pradakshina’ (a circle) of the whole hill to reach the fort.
 There is no way to reach the fort directly.

 The initial gradient is moderate and isn’t much tiring.
 A little tough climbing starts after an hour and a half of trekking.
 The further route passes through a deep forest-like area with huge trees that end on a shepherd’s hill beautified with a few huts, tanks, a pond and a temple of Kohoj Devi.
 This isn’t the end of the climb.
 The fort is located at a few meters of more climb that is the topmost peak of the hill.